NoahSoto/Mimikatz-For-Dummies/README.md

 [Signing a Driver - Windows drivers | Microsoft Learn](https://learn.microsoft.com/en-us/windows-hardware/drivers/develop/signing-a-driver)

-[`kdmapper`]([TheCruZ/kdmapper: KDMapper is a simple tool that exploits iqvw64e.sys Intel driver to manually map non-signed drivers in memory](https://github.com/TheCruZ/kdmapper)) is a tool that bypasses this constraint and allows you to map non-signed drivers in memory through a vulnerability in iqvw64e.sys.
+[`kdmapper`](https://github.com/TheCruZ/kdmapper) is a tool that bypasses this constraint and allows you to map non-signed drivers in memory through a vulnerability in iqvw64e.sys.
 With this tool we can load a kernel driver into memory without a signature, interact with it, and remove process protections on `lsass.exe`.

 # Writing a Kernel Driver

-When I was writing my first kernel driver I heavily relied on cazz's video, linked [here]([YOUR FIRST KERNEL DRIVER (FULL GUIDE)](https://www.youtube.com/watch?v=n463QJ4cjsU&t=4319s)).
+When I was writing my first kernel driver I heavily relied on cazz's video, linked [here](https://www.youtube.com/watch?v=n463QJ4cjsU&t=4319s).

-Using [`DeviceIOControl`]([DeviceIoControl function (ioapiset.h) - Win32 apps | Microsoft Learn](https://learn.microsoft.com/en-us/windows/win32/api/ioapiset/nf-ioapiset-deviceiocontrol)) we can send data directly to our driver in kernelland, for our userland process.
+Using [`DeviceIOControl`](https://learn.microsoft.com/en-us/windows/win32/api/ioapiset/nf-ioapiset-deviceiocontrol) we can send data directly to our driver in kernelland, for our userland process.

 We can specify a variety of different actions that we want our driver to take at different times by passing `IO Control Codes` or  IOCTLs.
 This program has IOCTLs for the following:
 1. Attach